-The impaired IL-1 signaling can lead to decreased host resistance to various infections.
+The impaired IL-1 signaling can lead to immunosuppression.
 Therefore, the test guideline to detect chemicals that decrease IL-1 signaling is required to support regulatory decision-making.
 This AOP can promote the understanding of the usefulness of the test guideline.